lightlace/cpp-docs.de-de/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="parameters"></a>Parameter
  [in] *LpszRegEntry*
- Der Registrierungseintrag, in dem die Bibliothek Symbolleiste benutzereinstellungen speichert.
+ Der Registrierungseintrag, in denen die Bibliothek Symbolleiste benutzereinstellungen speichert.

  [in] *UiUserToolbarFirst*
  Steuerelement-ID, die die erste benutzerdefinierte Symbolleiste zugewiesen.